- Parents urged to hammer home railway safety message before it’s too late

 - First ever opportunity to tune into railway safety lessons from home

-Network Rail is urging parents and carers in Nottinghamshire to hammer home railway safety messages as schools across Britain close.
+Network Rail is urging parents and carers in Derbyshire to hammer home railway safety messages as schools across Britain close.

 Incidents of trespass on the railway always spike when children are not at school, so parents are urged to remind their children to keep off the tracks as trespassing on the railway is incredibly dangerous and can have horrendous consequences for children and their families.

-Last year, there were 12 recorded instances of trespass in Nottingham.
+Last year, there were 20 recorded instances of trespass in Derby, with 3 of these being instances of youth trespass.
 More than 13,500 trespass incidents occur on the rail network each year, a quarter of which involve youths.

 Allan Spence, head of public and passenger safety at Network Rail said: “The Easter holidays are the start of the peak for railway trespass and with schools now closed for an extended period, I’m really, really worried that the railway will become an irresistible but catastrophic playground for too many children.